soapbox-pub/rebased/docs/configuration/search.md

 > config :pleroma, Pleroma.Search, module: Pleroma.Search.Meilisearch

 You then need to set the address of the meilisearch instance, and optionally the private key for authentication.
+You might also want to change the `initial_indexing_chunk_size` to be smaller if you're server is not very powerful, but not higher than `100_000`, because meilisearch will refuse to process it if it's too big.
+However, in general you want this to be as big as possible, because meilisearch indexes faster when it can process many posts in a single batch.

 > config :pleroma, Pleroma.Search.Meilisearch,
 >    url: "http://127.0.0.1:7700/",
->    private_key: "private key"
+>    private_key: "private key",
+>    initial_indexing_chunk_size: 100_000

 Information about setting up meilisearch can be found in the [official documentation](https://docs.meilisearch.com/learn/getting_started/installation.html).